RomanistHere/Measureland/README.md

 - **How-to-rent-in-your-city guide.** If you have this experience, it'd be extremely useful for everyone if you shared it.
 Check out the [existing guides](https://measureland.org/blog) and use the [template](blog/minsk-belarus)
 - **Design and images.** We want to improve our visual thing as well, so your ideas/designs/images are welcome

+There is a guide on how to start back-end server inside back-end folder README.

 ## Contact, feedback, suggestions

 You can leave it here, in the repository or send via email: